Big Big Train

 Big Big Train are an English progressive rock band formed in Bournemouth in 1990.
 The current line-up includes band founder Gregory Spawton (bass, guitars and keyboards), along with Nick D'Virgilio (drums, vocals, guitars and keyboards), Rikard Sjöblom (guitars and keyboards), Clare Lindley (violin, keyboards, guitars and vocals), Alberto Bravin (vocals, guitars, keyboards and drums), Oskar Holldorff (keyboards and vocals) and Paul Mitchell (trumpet, percussion).
 Until 2009, the band were active as a predominantly studio project led by Spawton and co-founder Andy Poole (bass, keyboards and guitars), who departed the band in 2018, with changing line-ups and guest musicians.
-They have released fifteen studio albums and six EPs.
+They have released sixteen studio albums and six EPs.

 After starting out as an independent band, Big Big Train were signed to Giant Electric Pea from 1993 to 1998 and distributed their releases through their own website.
-Since their sixth album, The Underfall Yard, which received critical acclaim from the progressive rock community, a more stable line-up has been established, and the band performed their first live concerts in 17 years at Kings Place, London, in August 2015.
+After their sixth album, The Underfall Yard, which received critical acclaim from the progressive rock community, a more stable line-up was established, and the band performed their first live concerts in 17 years at Kings Place, London, in August 2015.
 The gigs were voted Event of the Year by the readers of Prog magazine.
 Stone & Steel, a Blu-ray featuring the 2014 rehearsals at Real World Studios and four of the songs performed at Kings Place, was released on 21 March 2016.
 Big Big Train were the winners of the Breakthrough Award at the Progressive Music Awards held at Kew Gardens, London on 3 September 2013, and have been nominated in several other categories in recent years.

-The band's latest studio album,The Likes Of Us, was released in March 2024.
+The band's latest studio album, Woodcut, was released in February 2026, as a follow-up to The Likes Of Us, released in March 2024.
 Their previous studio album, Welcome to the Planet, was released in January 2022.
 Ingenious Devices, a compilation album of re-recorded material with David Longdon's original vocals and one live track with their new singer Alberto Bravin, was released on 30 June 2023.

 Big Big Train embarked on their first UK tour in October 2019.
 Scheduled dates for the band's first ever North American and European tours in 2020 were cancelled due to the coronavirus pandemic.
-Their first US tour finally took place in March 2024, and included two appearances at Cruise to the Edge.
-The band embarked on a limited tour of the UK and Europe in late September/early October 2024, predominantly featuring tracks from their latest album, The Likes Of Us.
+Following a European and UK tour in autumn 2023, their first US tour finally took place in March 2024, and included two appearances at Cruise to the Edge.
+The band then embarked on a limited tour of the UK and Europe in late September/early October 2024, predominantly featuring tracks from their album, The Likes Of Us.